Triple M Sydney: 1990s to Early 2000s

 After the Departure of Doug Mulray at breakfast, 2MMM tried a variety of breakfast show hosts, including Rob Duckworth and Sammy Power, and the Richard Stubbs Breakfast Show (broadcast from 3MMM in Melbourne).
 It was not until the late 1990s when Andrew Denton, a previous contributor to Mulray's program took the chair and became the host of Triple M's breakfast slot, with Amanda Keller joining him as a co-host, that 2MMM once again enjoyed ratings success.

-Club Veg with Mal Lees and Vic Davies also returned in 1998 and enjoyed instant ratings success in their morning slot of 9:00am–12:00pm before being moved to the Drive shift 4:00pm–7:00pm.
+Club Veg with Mal Lees and Vic Davies also returned in 1998 and enjoyed instant ratings success in their morning slot of 9:00am–12 midday before being moved to the Drive shift 4:00pm–7:00pm.

 This was also the time that Keller would work with Brendan "Jonesy" Jones who was doing afternoons at the time.
 Denton called in unwell one day Jones was called in to fill in with Keller, five years later they are working at WSFM.

 FM Talk was tinkered with via Talkback Host and journalist Brian Carlton, using the on air name of The Spoonman, derived from the Soundgarden song "Spoonman".
 This show got axed at the end of the 1990s.

 Andrew Denton left the M's in the early 2000s, and many breakfast teams were tried out, with the likes of Peter Berner, Mikey Robins, and a return of Amanda Keller also during this period.

 The Triple M Freq Club was discontinued nationally during 2004.